rozbb/rust-hpke/README.md

 What it implements
 ------------------

-This implementation complies with the [HPKE draft](https://github.com/cfrg/draft-irtf-cfrg-hpke) up to commit [de0787a](https://github.com/cfrg/draft-irtf-cfrg-hpke/tree/de0787a7f71c5e7cce4555090cc85145d50256af).
+This implementation complies with the [HPKE draft](https://github.com/cfrg/draft-irtf-cfrg-hpke) up to and including commit [779d028](https://github.com/cfrg/draft-irtf-cfrg-hpke/tree/779d0285fe0e9407abb549ba0104e831d9677164).

 Here are all the primitives listed in the spec.
 The primitives with checked boxes are the ones that are implemented.